J\'anossy densities and Darboux transformations for the Stark and cylindrical KdV equations: Introduction

 \begin{theoremintro} Let~$\s$ satisfy Assumption~\ref{assumption:weak} and let $\varphi_\s(\lambda;s)$ be the unique solution to the Stark boundary value problem~\eqref{eq:Stark}.
 For all~$s\in\R$ and all $\underline \nu=(\nu_1,\dots,\nu_m)$ with $\nu_i\not=\nu_j$ for all $i\not=j$, we have \be j_\s(s|\underline \nu)=\det\left(L_s^\s(\nu_i,\nu_j)\right)_{i,j=1}^m j_\s(s|\emptyset), \ee where \be L_s^\s(\lambda,\mu)=\int_s^{+\infty}\varphi_\s(\ll;r)\varphi_\s(\mu;r)\,\d r=\frac{\varphi_\s(\lambda;s)\partial_s\varphi_\s(\mu;s)-\partial_s\varphi_\s(\lambda;s)\varphi_\s(\mu;s)}{\lambda-\mu}, \ee and \be j_\sigma(s|\emptyset)=\exp\biggl(-\int_s^{+\infty}(r-s)\biggl(\int_\R\varphi_\s(\lambda;r)^2\s'(\ll)\d\ll\biggr)\d r\biggr). \ee \end{theoremintro}

 The proof is given in Section~\ref{sec:proofs12}.

 \begin{remark} The kernel~$L_s^\s(\cdot,\cdot)$ induces a determinantal point process (depending parametrically on $s\in\R$) which is obtained via a conditioning of the shifted Airy point process, in the following sense: assign independently to each point~$\lambda$ in a random configuration mark $1$ with probability~$\sigma(\ll)$ and mark $0$ otherwise, then condition the resulting marked shifted Airy point process on the event that no points have mark $1$.
 The conditional point process obtained in this manner is determinantal, and has correlation kernel $L_s^\s(\cdot,\cdot)$, see Section~\ref{sec:conditional} and~\cite{ClaeysGlesner} and \cite{Bufetov1, Bufetov2, BufetovQiuShamov, GS} for details.
-The factorization~\eqref{thm1eq1} receives an interesting probabilistic interpretation: it is the product of an $m$-point correlation function in this conditional determinantal point process and of the gap probability of the $\s$-thinned shifted Airy point process. \end{remark}
+The factorization~\eqref{thm1eq1} receives another interesting probabilistic interpretation: it is the product of an $m$-point correlation function in this conditional determinantal point process and of the gap probability of the $\s$-thinned shifted Airy point process. \end{remark}

 \begin{example} It is instructive to consider again the case~$\s=0$, in which case $\varphi_0(\lambda;s)=\Ai(\lambda+s)$, and so~\eqref{thm1eq2} reduces to the shifted Airy kernel $L_s^0(\lambda,\mu;s)=K^{\Ai}(\ll+s,\mu+s)$, cf.~\eqref{eq:standardairykernel}.
-In this sense we can regard $\varphi_\s$ as a generalization of the Airy function, and $L_s^\sigma$ as a generalization of the shifted Airy kernel; it is interesting to check that several properties of the Airy function and the shifted Airy kernel are preserved by this generalization.
+In this sense we can regard $\varphi_\s$ as a generalization of the Airy function, and $L_s^\sigma$ as a generalization or $\sigma$-deformation of the shifted Airy kernel; it is interesting to check that several properties of the Airy function and the shifted Airy kernel are preserved under this deformation.
 See for instance Proposition~\ref{prop:asympwavefunction} and Corollary \ref{corollary:LkernelIntegral}. \end{example}

 \begin{example} The choice $\sigma=1_{(0,+\infty)}$ is again not admissible in view of Assumptions \ref{assumption:weak}, but with $v_\sigma(s)=\varphi(0;s)^2=-y_{\rm HM}(s)^2$, the degenerate case of~\eqref{eq:trace}, the Stark boundary value problem~\eqref{eq:Stark} still makes sense, and the kernel $L_s^{1_{(0,+\infty)}}(\lambda,\mu)$ is defined.
 Moreover, this kernel has appeared in the soft-to-hard edge transition in random matrix theory \cite[Theorem 1.3]{ClaeysKuijlaars}.
 In terms of the notations used in \cite[Theorem 1.3]{ClaeysKuijlaars}, we have